-The combined company currently supports approximately 1,300 acute care facilities and over 3,300 post-acute care facilities with a geographically diverse customer mix within the domestic rural and community healthcare market.
-The company has a limited presence in the international healthcare IT marketplace after completing a new system installation in the Caribbean nation of St. Maarten during 2014.
+Our companies currently support approximately 1,100 acute care facilities and approximately 3,500 post-acute care facilities with a geographically diverse customer mix within the domestic community healthcare market.
+The Company has a limited presence in the international healthcare IT marketplace, with one client in the Caribbean nation of St. Maarten.

-Our target market includes rural and community hospitals with 300 or fewer acute care beds.
-Our primary focus within this defined target market is on hospitals with 100 or fewer acute care beds, which comprise approximately 95% of our hospital EHR customer base.
-In addition to our target market, we provide information technology services to other entities in the healthcare industry, such as nursing homes, home health agencies and physician clinics.
-During 2016, we generated revenues of \$267.3 million from the sale of our products and services.
+Our target market for our acute care solutions includes community hospitals with 200 or fewer acute care beds.
+Our primary focus within this defined target market is on hospitals with 100 or fewer beds, which comprise approximately 94% of our acute care hospital EHR customer base.
+Our target market for our TruBridge services includes community hospitals with 300 or fewer acute care beds.
+The target market for our post-acute care solutions consists of over 15,000 long-term and skilled nursing facilities.
+During 2017, we generated revenues of \$276.9 million from the sale of our products and services.